 A lot of old Google Drive links may become inaccessible by mid-September, announced the tech giant as it is rolling out an update that would make sharing Drive files more secure.
-The tech giant also mentioned that it will also make the old links on YouTube inaccessible too if users had set chosen the option to hide the links.
+The tech giant also mentioned that it would also make the old YouTube links inaccessible if users had chosen the option to hide the links.

 Google said in a statement that this move is necessary as the links for files and videos that are hidden before January 1, 2017, are made using an older system which makes it vulnerable to cyber-attacks and consequently, makes it less secure.
 Videos and files uploaded in 2017 or later will remain available as it is available now.